(A version appears here: What is a good posture?)

 When faced with a task, the body/brain prepares by activating muscles into an 'anticipatory posture' - bracing yourself.

-Becoming aware of anticipatory postures and the activation of mimic muscles allows self-correction by focusing on engaging with the main muscles of movement instead, over-writing bad postural habits that have developed.
+Becoming aware of anticipatory postures and the activation of other muscles allows self-correction by focusing on engaging with the main muscles of movement instead, over-writing bad postural habits that have developed.

 Positions & Poses.